jcar/jcar/README.md

 ## My Quirks (And How to Work With Me)

 - I default to **thinking mode**, not feeling mode.
 I try to check for impact, but feel free to bring it to my attention if I miss something.
-- I’m intensely **protective of my calendar**—it’s how I create space to think and lead.
+- I’m intensely **protective of my calendar**, it’s how I create space to think and lead.
 - I value **concise, direct communication**.
 If it can be a bulleted Slack message, it should be.
 - I don’t need pleasantries or preamble.
 Say the thing.
-- I’ll push for **“better” even when “good enough” is acceptable**—this isn’t always necessary, so feel free to say, “We’re past the ROI line.”
+- I’ll push for **“better” even when “good enough” is acceptable**, this isn’t always necessary, so feel free to say, “We’re past the ROI line.”

 ---